Skip to main content

 • You experience multiple declined transactions.

-Tip for in-person payments: If something feels suspicious, you have the right to ask the customer for ID before accepting the payment.
+Tip for in-person payments: If something feels off, you have the right to ask the customer for ID before accepting the payment.

 Card-not-present payments